BF/SF Bassman

 Jumping channels means that one splits the guitar signal in to both channels.
 This can be done by using effect pedals or simply use a jack cable between one channel’s 2’nd input and the other channels first input.
 Some Fender amps have the two channels out of phase due to different number of tube stages in each channel, like the AA864 and AA165 Bassman and most AB763 reverb amps.
 The AB165 Bassman channels are in phase and can be used together.
 Jumping channels that are out of phase won’t hurt the amp, but the tone is thin and weird.

 Jumping channels in the AB165 Bassman will give you a wider spectrum of tones than by using just one channel.
 You may for example use the bass channel for the deepest bass tones and the normal channel for sparkling clean sound with bright switch on and zero bass, giving you an extremely full and meaty tone which you won’t get using just one channel.
 See picture below for example knob settings.
-We recommend a closed or semiclosed speaker cabinet for this setting.
+We recommend a closed or semi-closed speaker cabinet for this setting.
 You may increase volume further for cranking the amp harder.
 If you use Eb or open D tuning, your Bassman will growl like a bear.

 5751, 12AY7 or 12AT7 as preamp tube – Less preamp gain.

 If you want a cleaner and spankier tone you can replace the V1/V2 12AX7 preamp tube with 5751, 12AT7, or 12AY7.
-These tubes have lower voltage gain and different frequency responses, particurlarly when distorting.
+These tubes have lower voltage gain and different frequency responses, particularly when distorting.
 12AX7 tube has a voltage gain factor = 100, while 5751 = 70, 12AT7 = 60 and 12AY7 = 45.
 One could describe these tubes to have less harsh and buzzy distortion.
 This mod does not alter the tone significantly when amp is played clean’ish.
 You’ll have to increase the volume setting to achieve a similar volume as before.
 If you hit sweet spot at volume=4 with 12AX7 you may go as high as 6-7 before reaching it with a 12AT7.

 Pull V1 or V3 preamp tubes

 If you are a guitarist and use only the the normal channel, you can get a slight increase of preamp gain (and volume on a given knob setting) by pulling the V1 bass channel preamp tube.
 You’re not using this tube if you play the normal channel.
 Vice versa; If you’re using only the bass channel, you can pull out the V3 tube, the preamp tube of the normal channel.
-The effect is strongest in the bass channel and in the normal channel of the AB165 model since a stronger signal will push the second gain stage (V2 tube) harder with even more sustain, compression and harmomics added.
+The effect is strongest in the bass channel and in the normal channel of the AB165 model since a stronger signal will push the second gain stage (V2 tube) harder with even more sustain, compression and harmonics added.

 The preamp tube circuit in the blackface Bassman is not similar to the AB763-amps.
 In the AB763 amps you will achieve more preamp gain with pulling the other channel’s preamp tube.
 The reason is that the V1 and V2 tubes share the cathode cap and resistor (25 uF/1500 ohm) and pulling one of the tubes will changes the effective value of the resistor they both share.
 This results in a hotter bias for the remaining preamp tube.
-However, there is still a noticable effect in the Bassman since pulling a preamp tube reduces the current draw from the power transformer and the plate voltage (B+) on remaining preamp tubes will increase.
+However, there is still a noticeable effect in the Bassman since pulling a preamp tube reduces the current draw from the power transformer and the plate voltage (B+) on remaining preamp tubes will increase.

 This mod does not change the amp’s clean headroom.
 If one experiences more noise with pulling one tube, we suggest to put it back.
 Ideally one should ground some of the floating pins in the open tube socket.